florinhegedus/rag-system-romanian-laws/README.md

 # Romanian Laws RAG

 This repository contains a system for collecting, processing, and querying Romanian laws.
-The system includes various components for data collection, ETL (Extract, Transform, Load) processes, and a backend service for querying the processed data.
-The architecture is designed to be modular and scalable, leveraging Docker for containerization and PostgreSQL for data storage.
+The system includes various components for data collection and processing, an API for getting legal information and LLM responses and a frontend application.
+The architecture is designed to be modular and scalable, leveraging Docker for containerization.

 ![Architecture](static/rolaw.jpg)